tathanhdinh/gtkrs-tutorials/src/chapter_03/programming.md

 }
 ```

-Althugh we have yet to define our **generate_html** function, and this will be the final
+Although we have yet to define our **generate_html** function, and this will be the final
 component for implementing this application.
 The simplest way to use the **html!** macro is to
 use it as an argument within the **format!** macro.
 And so, our function will look as so,
 although you are free to implement the HTML macro however you like.